Trump administration's use of troops to help with immigration raids faces test in court

 Newsom has warned that the military intervention is part of a broader effort by Trump to overturn norms at the heart of the nation's democracy.
 He also said that sending National Guard troops on the raids has further inflamed tensions in Los Angeles, where large and sometimes volatile protests have broken out since the crackdown began nearly a week ago.

 The Trump administration on Wednesday called the lawsuit a “crass political stunt endangering American lives.”
-A hearing is set for Thursday afternoon.
+A hearing is set for Thursday afternoon in San Francisco.

-Demonstrations have picked up across the U.S., with protests popping up in more than a dozen major cities.
+Demonstrations have picked up across the U.S., with protests emerging in more than a dozen major cities.
 On Wednesday, police in Seattle used pepper spray to clear out protesters, and officers in Denver used smoke and pepper balls to control a crowd.

 Police in riot gear — many on horseback — charged at a group of protestors Wednesday night in LA just before the start of the second night of the city’s downtown curfew.
 The officers struck some demonstrators with wooden rods and later fired crowd-control projectiles.
 After the curfew went into effect, a handful of arrests were made before the area cleared out.